-- 5.4.1 If finds are recovered from the site, the documentary and finds will be deposited with Lancashire County Council Museums Service (LCCMS), with the digital data being deposited with the Archaeological Data Service (ADS) following completion of the project, as per LCCMS's guidance (2022).
-If no finds are made, the archive will be deposited with the county record office and online ADS.
-An Online Access to Index of Archaeological Investigations (OASIS) record will be established at the beginning of the project and finalised upon completion of the project, with a digital copy of the final report being uploaded. - 5.4.2 A summary of OA's general approach to documentary archiving can be found in Appendix H.
+- 5.4.1 The site archive will be deposited with County Durham Archaeological Collections Store, Sevenhills, Spennymoor following completion of the project.
+An Online Access to Index of Archaeological Investigations (OASIS) record will be established at the beginning of the project and finalised upon completion of the project.
+A digital copy of the report will be supplied to the Archaeological Data Service (ADS). - 5.4.2 A summary of OA's general approach to documentary archiving can be found in Appendix H.